 The department also analyzes the types of incidents that precede the use of force.
 If systemic issues are identified, we evaluate our training methods and policies to determine if revisions are warranted.
-Figure 4.5 lists the types and frequency of incidents which have resulted in the use of force during 2012.

-Figure 4.5 Officers responding to drug/narcotic calls were more likely to need to use force than on any other call for service.
+Figure 4.5 Officers responding to assaults and drug/narcotic calls were more likely to need to use force than on any other call for service.